christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 ### Verification

 1. `build functions` succeeds.
-2. The orchestrator compiles against the new neutral event contract.
+2. The orchestrator compiles against the shared GitHub workflow message-name contract.
 3. A repo search shows the new queue message model exists.
 4. The plan explicitly extends `ExampleQueue` as the sole owner of `default-queue` and does not introduce competing queue-triggered consumers.
 5. The stable workflow queue message type names and minimum payload fields are explicitly documented.